-If staff do not deem a Self-Study Report submission complete, and the program disagrees with this decision, the program can request that the Executive Committee of the Commission review the Self-Study Report for a determination on whether a site visit can proceed.
-Within the three-week time period for responding to staff feedback on completeness, the program must submit the request in writing describing its rationale for disagreeing.
+If staff do not deem a Self-Study Report submission complete, and the program disagrees with this decision, or otherwise opts not to complete the revisions requested by staff, the program or staff can request that the Executive Committee of the Commission review the Self-Study Report for a determination on whether a site visit can proceed.
+Within the three-week time period for responding to staff feedback on completeness, the program must submit the request in writing describing its rationale for disagreeing with the completeness decision otherwise opting not to complete the requested revisions.
 If the Executive Committee determines the Self-Study Report is not sufficient to hold a meaningful site visit, a renewal program's period of Administrative Probation will begin at the point that the program is notified of the Executive Committee decision.
 Programs seeking first-time accreditation can resubmit their Self-Study Report at subsequent reporting deadlines (September 30 or March 31).